 Today, McDonald’s is the industry’s leader not only in sales volumes but also in profit rates and market valuation.
 But how did they manage to gain such a strong position?
 The answer lies in its well thought out strategic marketing moves as well as other internal factors.

-And that’s why, in this case study, we’ll dig deeper into McDonald’s from a marketing perspective by going through its marketing strategy, marketing mix, marketing campaigns and its SWOT analysis.
+That’s why in this case study, we’ll dig deeper into McDonald’s Marketing Strategy from a marketing perspective by going through its marketing campaigns, marketing mix, marketing campaigns and its SWOT analysis.

 McDonald’s Corporation, or simply McDonald’s, is the world’s largest chain of fast-food restaurants, serving around 69 million customers per day.
 Headquartered in the United States, the company began in 1940 as a restaurant operated by Richard and Maurice McDonald.

 In 1948, they reorganized their business as a hamburger stand but later in 1955, businessman Ray Kroc joined the company as a franchise agent who subsequently purchased the chain from the McDonald brothers and oversaw its worldwide growth.

 The mission of the company is, “To create delicious feel-good moments for everyone”.

 McDonald’s offers its customers a wide variety of its menu items, along with drinks and other merchandise.
 It is known for its employee satisfaction, innovation, and commitment to quality.

 The business model of McDonald’s is intensive, but in short, it is a franchise-based model.
 It shares the rights of the business with its franchise partners who later operate McDonald’s in select regions.